• Home |

 Why We Chose It

-Speer is made in the USA and has a long history of reliability and functionality.
-The company uses high-quality nickel-plated brass cases and clean-burning powders so you’ll rarely (if ever) experience jams or malfunctions.
+Speer ammo is made in Idaho and has a long history of reliability and functionality.
+The company loads high-quality nickel-plated brass cases and clean-burning powder, so you’ll rarely (if ever) experience jams or malfunctions.

 Speer Gold Dot is a multi-purpose cartridge that is effective for personal defense.
-The plated pressure-formed core has a bonded copper jacket that ensures you’re getting adequate terminal ballistics.
+The pressure-formed lead-alloy core has a bonded copper jacket that ensures adequate terminal ballistics.
 Whether you’re shooting at targets or relying on a bullet to defend your life, this cartridge is a solid choice.

-The +P designation means the Speer Gold Dot has more case pressure than other self-defense cartridges.
-While it still won’t have the stopping power of a .45 ACP, it does increase the kinetic energy transfer to the target, making it even more effective for defense.
+The +P designation means the ammo generates more chamber pressure than standard.
+While it still won’t have the stopping power of a .357 Magnum, it does increase the kinetic energy transfer to the target, making it even more effective for defense.

 Honorable Mention

-Fiocchi Defense Dynamics 124-grain JHP is another excellent option, except it’s a bit cheaper.
-I wouldn’t say the quality is as great as the Speer, but they are cartridges I use often because they’re cost-efficient and reloadable.
+Fiocchi Defense Dynamics 124-grain JHP is another excellent option, and a bit cheaper at that.
+I wouldn’t say the quality equivalent Speer, although Fiocchi's cost-efficient and reloadable ammo earns high marks all the same.

-Like Speer, Fiocchi’s Defense Dynamics are JHP bullets that have served me well on the range, and I trust them to stop threats.
+Like Speer, Fiocchi’s Defense Dynamics ammo is loaded with JHP bullets that have served me well on the range.
+I trust them to stop threats.

 Specs